Driving Change for Oak Park Children

 The Collaboration is strengthening its capacity to ensure that the most vulnerable children — those with developmental delays and financial hardships — receive the interventions they need most.
 Chapin Hall’s analysis identifies areas where the community can improve its services to these children.

 As a result of its evidence-driven program improvements, the Oak Park project has been cited as an innovative model for other communities wishing to improve their early childhood program.
-Dr. Robert Goerge has led Chapin Hall’s work in Oak Park, with support from Lia Amelia.
+Dr. Robert Goerge has led Chapin Hall’s work in Oak Park.